manjeetsaggi/drupal-6-modules/javascript_aggregator/README.txt

  3) Enable JavaScript Optimization in admin/settings/performance.

  4) See that the aggregated JavaScript file now ends with ".jsmin.js", and contains minified JavaScript.

+ 5) Optionally compress the JavaScript even more by enabling GZip compression.

 Upgrading